FoalTS/foal/docs/docs/architecture/controllers.md

 | `controllerName` | `string` | The name of the controller class. |
 | `controllerMethodName` | `string` | The name of the controller method. |

 The types of the `user` and `state` properties are generic.
-You override their types if needed:
+You can override their types if needed:

 ```typescript
 import { Context, Get } from '@foal/core';